CrownedComedian/Red-Sands-of-Time-Data-Pack/README.md

 This structure consists of 10 tents, a scoreboard structure, and a cage structure.
 Make sure all sub structures listed have been generated (see image below).
 Finally, press the big install button in front of the scoreboard structure!
+This will give you a copy of the admin book used to control the game.
 I recommend copying some coordinates near the campfire with ```F3```+```C``` for new players to join.

 ![](images/liminal_space.png)